Legendrian barriers in prequantization bundles: Introduction

 Recall finally that in a contact manifold $(M,\xi=\ker \alpha)$, any function $H\in \cc^\infty(M\times[0,1])$ gives rise to a contact Hamiltonian vector field, defined by

 The map $\Phi_H^t:=\Phi_{X_{H}}^{[0,t]}$ is a contact diffeomorphism, meaning that it preserves the contact distribution $\xi$.
 Given a time-dependent function $H$ and two subsets $X,Y\subset M$, we say that $H$ has a chord of length $\ell$ between $X$ and $Y$ if there exists a point $x\in X$ such that $\Phi^\ell_H(x)\in Y$.
-Notice that by convention, the trajectory is required to starts on $X$ at time $0$.
-Such a trajectory is called a $H$-chord between $X$ and $Y$.
+Notice that by convention, the trajectory is required to start on $X$ at time $0$.
+Such a trajectory is called an $H$-chord from $X$ to $Y$.